Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

-This module will enable you to gain a broad introduction to the field of cancer biology.
+This module will enable the students to gain a broad introduction to the field of cancer biology.
 The module will explore the molecular and cellular hallmarks of cancer and how the understanding of these hallmarks is beginning to inform therapeutic development.
 The module will discuss tumour suppressor genes and oncogenes, and the molecular biology of cancer detection and diagnostics.
-You will be introduced to the latest developments in basic cancer research and the impact of molecular biology on developing cancer therapies.
+Students will be introduced to the latest developments in basic cancer research and the impact of molecular biology on developing cancer therapies.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/lsc-30061/lists

 This module aims to provide students with current knowledge and understanding of the biology of cancer and how this knowledge can be applied to clinical benefit in prevention, diagnosis, and treatment.
 The module will focus on the hallmarks of cancer, which define the biological capabilities acquired by cells during the multi-step development of human malignant tumours.
 The module will also discuss the therapeutic targeting of these hallmarks and the drugs that interfere with each of these hallmarks.
 Latest developments in basic cancer research and the impact of molecular biology on developing cancer therapies will be explored.

 Intended Learning Outcomes

 Discuss the cellular and molecular basis of cancer: 1Critically evaluate the classic hallmarks of cancer: 1Discuss the importance of the transduction and integration of extracellular signals that regulate cell fate in the development of malignant tumours: 1Analyse the therapeutic approaches to treat cancer: 1Evaluate the latest developments in basic cancer research: 1Critically evaluate and analyse the relevant literature relating to cancer: 1